 Respecting the Past

 In 1936, the County applied to the Works Progress Administration for aid.
 The approved project addition, designed by architect L. Phillip Clarke, is a rare example of post-depression Art Deco.
-Visible on its façade are symbols and inscriptions attesting to the vigorous and idealistic era of Roosevelt's W.P.A., as are the cast friezes and cornices adhered to the top of the building.
+The addition features symbols and inscriptions attesting to the vigorous and idealistic era of Roosevelt’s W.P.A., as are the cast friezes and cornices adhered to the top of the building.

 Planning for the Future

-Saving an historic building is important for the community, but making that "gem" of a building special has been the goal of the Arts Council.
+Saving a historic building is important for the community, but making that historical building special has been the goal of The Arts Council.
+The old Martin County Courthouse has been restored to its original 1937 architectural design and houses two fine art galleries.

 Fine Arts Exhibits

-At the Court House Cultural Center, we strive to celebrate and share the arts with the commuity.
-In keeping with this, our Galleries are host to local, regional, and internationally known artists.
-The gallery offers guided tours by appointment, extensive and varied opportunities for those who wish to volunteer, and an ideal location for classes, receptions, meetings, or special occasions.
+At the Court House Cultural Center, we strive to celebrate and share the arts with the community.
+In keeping with this, our galleries are host to local, regional and internationally renowned artists.
+The gallery offers guided tours by appointment, extensive and varied opportunities for those who wish to volunteer and an ideal location for classes, receptions, meetings or special occasions.
+Love art?
+The Cultural Center is a fine art gallery that features paintings and artwork for sale.

 Court House Cultural Center hours are 10:00 a.m. - 4:00 p.m., Tuesday - Friday, or by appointment.
 Saturday, 11:00 am - 2 pm except holidays.
 Admission to the center is free, though a donation is greatly appreciated.